US vows 'Russia will bear the consequences' with 'devastating' sanctions

 — Володимир Зеленський (@ZelenskyyUa) February 24, 2022

-Russia’s assault by land, sea and air is the biggest attack by one state against another in Europe since World War Two.
+Russia’s assault by land, sea and air is the biggest attack by one state against another in Europe since World War II.

 In unleashing Moscow’s most aggressive action since the Soviet invasion of Afghanistan in 1979, President Vladimir Putin deflected global condemnation and cascading new sanctions – and chillingly referred to his country’s nuclear arsenal.

-Russian and Ukrainian authorities have been making competing claims about the damage they had inflicted.
+Russian and Ukrainian authorities have made competing claims about the damage they have inflicted.

 It said it was not targeting cities, but using precision weapons and claimed that “there is no threat to civilian population.”